Georgia HVAC license and insurance requirements

 Workers’ Compensation insurance

-All Georgia HVAC contractors with three or more employees must have workers’ compensation insurance.
+All Georgia HVAC business owners with three or more employees must have workers’ compensation insurance.
 If you or one of your HVAC technicians gets hurt on the job, this insurance can help provide wage protection and other benefits.

 General Liability insurance

-General liability insurance in Georgia can help provide coverage if someone other than an employee claims that your company’s actions caused them injury or property damage.
+General liability insurance can help provide coverage if someone other than an employee claims that your company’s actions caused them injury or property damage.

 Tools and Equipment insurance